📆 Posted on 2022-5-23

 INFO: Application startup complete.

-main is the file name, app is the name of our app variable and — reload will restart our server anytime we make a change to the code and should only be used in development.
+is the name of our app variable and — reload will restart our server anytime we make a change to the code and should only be used in development.

 Fast API provides an interactive API that’s brought to us by swagger UI.
 I’ll save myself from explaining swagger UI and instead will provide a link if you want to check it out, but trust me, it’s pretty cool.

-To see it in action, add /docs# to the end of the URL we set for our first route.
+to the end of the URL we set for our first route.

 http://127.0.0.1:8000/docs#